 If you know that these roads are too narrow or rough, or if there are inadequate speed limits there, you can mark these roads with line geofence in the GPS system.
 If your truck enters these roads, the system will notify the dispatcher.
 He can contact the driver and ask him to return to the predetermined route.

 If there’s something else you want to control, it’s 99.9% impossible.
-Contact us for more information about GPS tracking for lorries in Sri Lanka.
+Contact us for more information about GPS tracking for lorries.
 Get a free consultation for GPS tracking of your trucks here.